-Fishball sauce is a dip sauce for Filipino street food fish balls, kwek kwek etc, made by soy sauce, onion, garlic, corn starch, chilies, sugar, salt and pepper.
+Fishball sauce is a dip sauce for Filipino street food fishballs, kwek kwek etc, made by soy sauce, onion, garlic, corn starch, chilies, sugar, salt and pepper.
 Tusok-tusok is not the tusok-tusok we know without the sweet and spicy fishball sauce.
 If you want to make your own fish ball sauce in home, you are at the right page.
-Here, I am going to share how I make my homemade fishball sauce!
+Here, I am going to share how I make this sauce!

-So now that we are stuck in our homes, knowing how to make homemade fishball sauce will be a life saver if you really are a tusok-tusok fannatic.
+So now that we are stuck in our homes, knowing how to make this sauce in our home, will be a life saver if you really are a tusok-tusok fannatic.
 Read this very easy recipe for our classic sweet and spicy fishball sauce.

 This recipe is a perfect partner for any streetfood snacks.
 Be it kwek-kwek, kikiam, veggieballs or squidballs, this recipe will definitely spice up your streetfood experience!